The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 Beyond their mobile network, Vodafone maintains their own backbone infrastructure and undersea cables in core regions, complemented by partner agreements to extend coverage to approximately 150 countries worldwide.
 Their network architecture places emphasis on integrating fixed and mobile technologies, providing enterprises with unified connectivity experiences across more diverse access methods.

-Security capabilities include SASE capabilities through partnerships with vendors such as Zscaler and Palo Alto Networks' Prisma Access, providing integrated security features.
+Security capabilities include SASE through partnerships with vendors such as Zscaler and Palo Alto Networks' Prisma Access, providing integrated security features.
+Vodafone has reinforced its security portfolio through these partnerships, ensuring security is an inherent feature of the network fabric rather than a bolt-on addition.

-Vodafone's key differentiator is fixed-mobile convergence, offering integrated 4G/5G connectivity within its SD-WAN solutions that can serve as backup or primary connections depending on location requirements and, therefore, should be a standout feature for enterprises in very rural locations.
+Vodafone's key differentiator is fixed-mobile convergence, offering integrated 4G/5G connectivity within its SD-WAN solutions that can serve as backup or primary connections depending on location requirements - a standout feature for enterprises operating in very rural locations.

 Pros and Cons